mfactory-osaka/ESPTimeCast/README.md

 **Forks, custom additions, and personal experiments are absolutely encouraged.** Feel free to build on ESPTimeCast in your own fork and make it your own 😉
 &nbsp;
 &nbsp;
-## 🛡️ ESPTimeCast™ Branding & Visual Policy
+## 🛡️ Branding & Visual Policy

-**ESPTimeCast™** is a project and brand created by M-Factory.
-The name, logo, and official firmware visuals are protected.
+ESPTimeCast™ is an open-source project, but its **name, logo, and visual identity are protected**.

-#### Using ESPTimeCast™ Firmware
+#### ✅ You are welcome to:

-**You may:**
+- Build and sell compatible hardware
-- Build compatible hardware
+- Modify the firmware for personal or educational use
-- Modify the firmware for personal, educational, or hobby use
+- Share your builds with the community

-- Share your own builds publicly, as long as you do **not** imply affiliation or endorsement by ESPTimeCast™
+#### ❌ You may not:

-**You may not:**
+- Use the **ESPTimeCast™ name or logo** in product listings
-- Use the ESPTimeCast™ name, logo, or official firmware screenshots in product marketing or sales listings
+- Present your product as an official ESPTimeCast™ device
-- Present your product as “official ESPTimeCast™ hardware”
+- Use **official firmware visuals** (custom font, icons, display style) in commercial photos

-**Recommended Wording for Community Builds:**
+#### 🏷 Recommended wording for listings:
-> “ESPTimeCast™ firmware compatible – unofficial build”
+> “ESPTimeCast™ compatible – unofficial build”

-This ensures that your hardware is clearly independent of the official project.
+#### 🎨 About Firmware Visuals

-#### Firmware Visuals
+The ESPTimeCast™ visual design (including fonts, icons, and display styling) is part of the project’s identity.

-The ESPTimeCast™ firmware interface (including custom splash screens, fonts, and display layout styling) is the intellectual property of ESPTimeCast™.
+- Free to use for personal projects

-- You may modify it for personal or educational projects
+- Not allowed in commercial product listings without permission

-- You may **not** use official visuals in commercial marketing or product photos without permission
+#### 💡 Why this matters

-This helps prevent confusion between official ESPTimeCast™ products and community builds.
+The firmware has a distinctive look.

-#### Why This Matters
+Using it in product photos can make unofficial builds appear as official products.

-Because the firmware has a unique and recognizable look, photos of your product running it can easily be mistaken for ESPTimeCast™ official products.
-Following this policy ensures:
+This policy keeps:

-- Your brand identity remains clear
+- The ESPTimeCast™ identity clear
-- Community makers can still create and share builds without causing confusion
+- Community builds open and encouraged

-#### License Note
+#### ⚖️ License Note

-- The ESPTimeCast™ firmware code is licensed under [GPL-3.0](LICENSE)
+The firmware code is licensed under **GPL-3.0** (subject to change in future versions).
-- Code license does **not** grant rights to use ESPTimeCast™ branding or official firmware visuals for commercial purposes &nbsp;
+This does **not** grant rights to use ESPTimeCast™ branding or visuals commercially.

 &nbsp;
 ## ❤️ Support this project
 ESPTimeCast is an open-source passion project that blends art, engineering, and design.